 Standards of Education and Training

-You can read about the standards of education and training for the College for Sexual and Relationship Psychotherapy on our standards, guidance and policies page.
+You can read more about the standards of education and training for each College on our standards, guidance and policies page.

 Accrediting organisation(s) in this college

 Organisations that accredit trained individuals to our national register.

 Organisations that train and accredit their own graduates or whose trainings lead to UKCP accreditation.

 There are no UKCP accredited training organisations in this college.
 However, the College of Sexual and Relationship Therapists accredits non-UKCP trainings that can lead to accreditation to our national register.